House Affordability guide

 1. Open the House Affordability Calculator.

-2. Enter annual gross income and existing monthly debts.
+2. Enter annual gross income, existing monthly debts, and down payment.

 Best uses

-• Estimate a rough home-buying budget before shopping.
+• Estimate a home-buying budget before touring houses.

-• See how debts, down payment, and mortgage rate affect affordability.
+• See how debts, down payment, mortgage rate, tax, insurance, and HOA affect affordability.

 • Compare debt-to-income targets in a transparent way.

-• Separate principal and interest from estimated tax, insurance, and HOA.
+• Separate principal and interest from tax, insurance, and HOA costs.

 What this calculator is for

-Good fit examples: Estimate a rough home-buying budget before shopping.
-See how debts, down payment, and mortgage rate affect affordability.
+Good fit examples: Estimate a home-buying budget before touring houses.
+See how debts, down payment, mortgage rate, tax, insurance, and HOA affect affordability.

 What to enter